lifeisfoo/emacs-grails/README.md

 customized open functions for each Grails file type.
 Now with autocompletion and history support.

 Moreover __it can jump__ from the current domain|controller|service to the related domain|controller|service.
-Yes, you can also jump to the Bootstrap and UrlMappings file.
+You can also jump to the Bootstrap and UrlMappings file.
+And yes, you can jump from the current controller action to the related view __NEW__.

 This minor mode __doesn't have any external dependencies__ and works nicely with Grails 2 and __Grails 3__ projects.